If you have additional questions not addressed here, contact Graduate Admissions at email@example.com or (828) 262-2130.

 What if I attended a college while dual enrolled in high school?

 All colleges/universities attended must be disclosed on your application, including those attended as dual high school enrollment; however, you may request a waiver of the transcript(s) for dual high school enrollment.
-If attendance was continued after high school graduation, an official transcript is required.

 What if I attended ASU previously?
 Do I need to request an official transcript?